plinsy/hr-management/README.md

 **Try clicking on any colored cell to create or edit an absence!**

-The application demonstrates a production-ready approach to building complex data visualization interfaces with Vue.js, showcasing best practices in modern web development.
+The application demonstrates a production-ready approach to building complex data visualization interfaces with Vue.js, showcasing best practices in modern web development with streamlined, real-time user experiences.